Island House Estate · Est. 1886

 Adirondack Park

-"One of the Adirondack Park's last great family compounds — a 212-acre waterfront legacy on the pristine west shore of Brant Lake, spanning island and mainland holdings with 3/4 mile of unspoiled private shoreline."
+"One of the Adirondack Park's last great family compounds — a 212-acre waterfront legacy on the pristine west shore of Brant Lake, spanning island & mainland holdings with 3/4 mile of unspoiled private shoreline."

 - Brant LAKE · Warren County · ADIRONDACK PARK · New York